 PDT Event Log model

-i__looker to allow easy exploration of the PDT event log.
-The event log is a table in the temp schema that tracks the trigger and build activity of PDTs.
-In addition to Recent Build Events and Recent Trigger Events links in the Options three-dot menu of the Persistent Derived Tables page, the model also can be accessed from the Connections page in Looker’s Admin menu.
+system_activity to allow easy exploration of the PDT event log.
+The PDT event log is a table in a database connection’s temp schema that tracks the trigger and build activity of PDTs.
+In addition to Recent Build Events and Recent Trigger Events links in the Options three-dot menu of the Persistent Derived Tables page, the model also can be accessed from the Connections page in the Looker Admin panel.
 To access the PDT event log Explore from the Connections page, select the Show PDT Event Log option from the gear menu drop-down to the far right of each connection:

 This is a brief guide to the fields that are available:

 |Action||Describes the action that occurred; this may include regeneration, drop, creation, and reaping activity.|